Superbition/Celestte-Docs/docs/security/authentication.md

 When the user successfully confirms their password, they are redirected to the intended URL they tried to access.
 Checkout the provided Middleware at ` app\Middleware\ConfirmPassword.php` to see the two methods that you can use when password confirmation is triggered and when it is not required.

+You may change the `ConfirmsPassword` view and controller however you like as Polyel provides you with a default view and controller for password confirmation.
+The controller can be found at ` app\Controllers\Auth\ConfirmPasswordController.php` and the view at ` app\resources\views\auth\confirmPassword.view.html`.
+Inside the controller you can setup the validation for the password input, a default is set for you but you may change this however you wish.

 ## Logging Out

 Polyel also handles logging out users for you as well, the defined route for performing a log out is `/logout` and uses the `LoginController` to perform this action.
 If you look inside ` app\Controllers\Auth\LoginController.php` you will see a method called ` loggedOff` which you can use to decide what happens when a logout happens, by default the user is redirected to the index route.